 Even though I don’t have any hard evidence, Bulgaria might be the birthplace of wine.
 Think about that – the ancient Thracians lived in the lands of contemporary Bulgaria.
 And wine is related to them.
 Then, does that mean that it might be attributed to Bulgaria?
 Could be.

-Not only Bulgaria produces tonnes of wine but it also imports some good amount of that.
-What’s even more impressive is that its red wine varieties are among the best in the world.
+Bulgaria not only produces tonnes of wine.
+It also imports some good amount of that.
+What’s even more impressive – its red wine varieties are among the best in the world.

-Some of our wines can easily punch above the weight of the finest Italian and French wines – not only in the way the fermented grapes tingle the palate with the titillating taste but also in the way it makes your wallet feel after the reasonable spending.
+Some of our wines can easily punch above the weight of the finest Italian and French wines.
+The fermented grapes tingle the palate with the titillating taste.
+And your wallet is safe and sound after the reasonable spending.

 Now, I can’t blame you for drooling whilst reading this, but I can blame you for not reserving your tickets to Bulgaria yet.
-I guess you need more convincing – be my dear guest, but let me warn you that if you start dripping, I am not going to wipe you up!
+Be my dear guest if you need more convincing.
+But if you start dripping, I am not going to wipe you up!

 You have not lived if your tongue has not felt this fiery drink made from fermented fruit.
 Palatable whiskies are at least 12 years old and their cost is nowhere near affordable.

-Rakiya, on the other hand, can tickle your palate (or burn it if you are not into strong liqueurs) even when it’s young – a 6-month fermentation easily outshines 3-year old whiskies.
+Rakia, on the other hand, can tickle your palate (or burn it if you are not into strong liqueurs) even when it’s young.
+A 6-month fermentation easily outshines 3-year old whiskies.
 But let’s not delve into that too much as many whisky connoisseurs will hunt me down.

-The most popular Bulgarian rakiya is the grape variety.
+The most popular Bulgarian rakia is the grape variety.
 However, there are loads of other options.
-Think about plums, cherries, cherry plums (yeah, that’s a fruit, too), apricots, peaches, figs, and raspberries.
+Think about plums, cherries, cherry plums, apricots, peaches, figs, and raspberries.
 Interestingly enough, I have not heard of any other berry varieties, but if you have, please share with me.